 Banerjee will distribute one lakh footballs to 25,000 clubs across the state and will also give them doles of Rs 5 lakh each.

-Banerjee the BJP’s charges and accused the saffron party of trying to “find other meanings” to Khela Hobe Diwas.
+Banerjee dismissed the BJP’s charges and accused the saffron party of trying to “find other meanings” to Khela Hobe Diwas.

 Why The Trinamool’s Defence Rings Hollow